Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 The Beginner Producer

-DAWs feel overwhelming.
-Kiwisonic lets you pick a genre, place notes that sound right together, and build a full arrangement with drums, bass, and melody from one screen.
+A DAW can feel like a cockpit.
+Kiwisonic lets you pick a genre, place notes that sound right together, and build a full arrangement of drums, bass, and melody from one screen.

 🎼